 George S. Morrison, Professor; Ed.D., University of Pittsburgh.
 Course redesign; blended learning; early childhood teacher professional development; early childhood curriculum development; early literacy and reading; faith-based early childhood programs; cross-cultural/national early childhood programs.

-Nancy Nelson, Professor and Department Chair; Ph.D., University of Texas at Austin.
+Nancy Nelson, Professor; Ph.D., University of Texas at Austin.
 Processes and practices of written communication; academic authorship; global literacy; intercultural dialogue; research traditions.

 Sarah Smitherman Pratt, Assistant Professor; Ph.D., Louisiana State University.
 Intersection of mathematics education and curriculum theory; complexity theories as they relate to complex conversations in education.

 Karthigeyan Subramaniam, Assistant Professor; Ph.D., University of Otago (New Zealand).
 Elementary/middle/ secondary science teacher education; educational technology; action research; pre-service teacher education.